MARS-Engine/MARS/README.md

 MARS is a set of multiple modules that have as a goal help developers to easily create their high performance rendering engines.

-Feel free to join MARS [Discord Server](https://discord.gg/VHEP99VShx) if you wish to help or talk

 For a test sample, you can go [here](https://github.com/MARS-Engine/MARS-Samples)

 ## Main Modules Status